Jeimer Candelario Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.2 K/9, which ranks 12th in MLB.
+- The Cubs pitching staff ranks 13th in MLB with a collective nine strikeouts per nine innings.

-- The Cubs' 3.41 team ERA ranks fourth among all league pitching staffs.
+- The Cubs have the fifth-ranked team ERA among all MLB pitching staffs (3.44).

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (24 total, 0.9 per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).

-- The Cubs will send Wesneski (2-1) to the mound to make his sixth start of the season.
-He is 2-1 with a 4.03 ERA and 15 strikeouts through 22 1/3 innings pitched.
+- The Cubs will send Stroman (2-2) out to make his seventh start of the season.
+He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.

-- The right-hander last pitched on Thursday against the San Diego Padres, when he went five innings, allowing one earned run while giving up four hits.
+- The righty last pitched on Friday against the Miami Marlins, when he went 6 1/3 innings, allowing two earned runs while giving up six hits.

-- In five games this season, the 25-year-old has an ERA of 4.03, with 6 strikeouts per nine innings.
-Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.